google/built_value.dart/README.md

 [AutoValue](https://github.com/google/auto/tree/master/value#autovalue)
 for Java.

-In short: value types are useful almost everywhere but take far too much work to define.
-Any time you find yourself implementing `equals`, `hashCode` and `toString` -- or, worse, wishing someone had -- it's likely you have a value type.
+In short: creating and maintaining value types by hand requires a lot of boilerplate.
+It's boring to write, and if you make a mistake, you very likely create a bug that's hard to track down.

+Any solution for value types needs to allow them to participate in object oriented design. `Date`, for example, is the right place for code that does simple date manipulation.

 [AutoValue](https://github.com/google/auto/tree/master/value#autovalue)
 solves the problem for Java with code generation, and Built Values does the same for Dart.
+The boilerplate is generated for you, leaving you to specify which fields you need and to add code for the behaviour of the class.

 ## Examples